-I am also a proud holder of a Master Practitioner of NLP (Neuro-Lingusting Programming) certificate, which I was awarded after learning NLP from its co-creator Richard Bandler, as well as John LaValle, President of the Sociaty of NLP, and Kathleen La Valle.
+I am also a proud holder of a Master Practitioner of NLP (Neuro-Linguistic Programming) certificate, which I was awarded after learning NLP from its co-creators Richard Bandler, John LaValle and Kathleen La Valle.

-In the Institute for Integrative Nutrition I studied over 100 dietary theories, practical lifestyle management techniques, and innovative coaching methods with some of the world’s top health and wellness experts.
+At the Institute for Integrative Nutrition I studied over 100 dietary theories, practical lifestyle management techniques, and innovative coaching methods with some of the world’s top health and wellness experts.
 My teachers included Dr. Andrew Weil, Director of the Arizona Center for Integrative Medicine; Dr. Deepak Chopra, leader in the field of mind-body medicine; Dr. David Katz, Director of Yale University’s Prevention Research Center; Dr. Walter Willett, Chair of Nutrition at Harvard University; Geneen Roth, bestselling author and expert on emotional eating; and many other leading researchers and nutrition authorities.

 What is Dynamic Eating Psychology?